John Logie Baird: Broadcasting

-In 1927, Baird transmitted a long-distance television signal over 438 mi of telephone line between London and Glasgow; Baird transmitted the world's first long-distance television pictures to the Central Hotel at Glasgow Central Station.
+In 1927, Baird transmitted the world's first long-distance television pictures over 438 mi of telephone line between London and the Central Hotel at Glasgow Central station.

 This transmission was Baird's response to a 225-mile, long-distance telecast between stations of AT&T Bell Labs.
 The Bell stations were in New York and Washington, DC.
 The earlier telecast took place in April 1927, a month before Baird's demonstration.

 Baird set up the Baird Television Development Company Ltd, which in 1928 made the first transatlantic television transmission, from London to Hartsdale, New York, and in 1929 the first television programmes officially transmitted by the BBC.
 In November 1929, Baird and Bernard Natan established France's first television company, Télévision-Baird-Natan.
 Broadcast on the BBC on 14 July 1930, The Man with the Flower in His Mouth was the first drama shown on UK television.
 The BBC transmitted Baird's first live outside broadcast with the televising of The Derby in 1931.
 He demonstrated a theatre television system, with a screen two feet by five feet (60 cm by 150 cm), in 1930 at the London Coliseum, Berlin, Paris, and Stockholm.
 By 1939 he had improved his theatre projection to televise a boxing match on a screen 15 ft by 12 ft.

 From 1929 to 1935, the BBC transmitters were used to broadcast television programmes using the 30-line Baird system, and from 1932 to 1935 the BBC also produced the programmes in their own studio, first at Broadcasting House and then later at 16 Portland Place.
 In addition, from 1933 Baird and the Baird Company were producing and broadcasting a small number of television programmes independent of the BBC from Baird's studios and transmitter at the Crystal Palace in south London.